Zoom: Monday 10 May 2021, 5.30pm.

 Booking: Please press here to book with eventbrite.

 Booking: Please press here to book with Eventbrite.

 Picturesque black-and-white timber-framed waterside buildings, Britain’s first man-made waterway, and underground canals running through the Delph, a dramatic 52 mile system of caves and tunnels.

-These are some of the reasons why Worsley is one of the wonders of the North-West.
-Yet alongside the aesthetic delights are more prosaic pleasures.
-Worsley is one of the birthplaces of the industrial revolution.
+Worsley is one of the wonders of the North-West and one of the birthplaces of the industrial revolution.
 It was here in 1761 that the local landowner, the Duke of Bridgewater, and his ingenious engineers, John Gilbert and James Brindley, cut Britain’s first man-made canal independent of the river system – the Bridgewater Canal– to ferry the Duke’s coal to Manchester.